MartinRougeron/my_RPG/README.md

 # My_RPG
-Game realise by Renaud de Leiris, Jocelin Lelievre, Alexendre Calmels and me.
+Game realise by Renaud de Leiris, Jocelin Lelievre, Alexandre Calmels and me.
 ## Ghost of Lies
 It's a rpg game were you're a solider in a fantasy world.
 Your goal: kill the 2 bosses.
 ## Game features